 CAT 1: calls are from people with life-threatening illnesses or injuries such as cardiac arrest, serious allergic reaction, and catastrophic haemorrhage.
 These types of calls are time critical and require the fastest response possible.
 Resources may well be diverted from other calls to attend these.
-18% of Graham’s calls this year were CAT 1.
+23% of my calls this year were CAT 1.

 CAT 2: Emergency calls such as respiratory problems, diabetes, epilepsy & fitting, strokes, acute coronary syndromes.
 These are all time critical conditions that require a quick response.
-CAT 2’s are the most common calls and accounted for 54% of his calls this year.
+CAT 2’s are the most common calls I attend and account for 54% of my calls this year.

 CAT 3: Urgent calls but not as time critical as the above.
-20% of Graham’s calls were CAT 3
+23% of my calls were CAT 3

 CAT 4: Less urgent calls.
 These maybe from people who have had a non-injury fall and are unable to get up.
 They are low priority calls and a resource will be allocated when available.
-8% of Graham’s calls were CAT 4.
+I did not attend any Cat 4 calls. “

 If you have any problems finding the right place on the website please contact me: Julian English